 - Chicken noodle soup

-- A gift certificate to Chick-fil-A or KFC
+- A gift certificate to Chick-fil-A, KFC, or Raising Canes

 - Five Ring Pops (maybe even paint the wrappers gold!)